 Laser Hair Removal at The Centre, P.C.

-At The Centre Yourself Medical Rejuvenation Spa, we’ve been performing laser hair removal for years.
-Our master estheticians will walk you through the process while making sure you have a comfortable and enjoyable experience.
+At The Centre Yourself Medical Spa, we’ve been performing laser hair removal for years on patients from Mishawaka, Elkhart, South Bend, and across the Michiana region.
+Our master aestheticians will walk you through the process while making sure you have a comfortable and enjoyable experience.

 To learn more about how we can help you get rid of unwanted body hair, contact us to schedule an appointment.